supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Encoder.md

 > ![[Encoder-20240606192243730.webp]]
 > ![[Encoder-20240606192546759.webp]]

-The inputs are not "hot-encoded".
+The inputs are not always "one-hot" encoded.

 There is an additional output in a $2^n \times n$ encoder, which indicates that someone needs attention i.e. there is at least one input that is 1.